STATE REQUIRED INFORMATION

 The packets include lessons for students to complete at home when school is closed.
 The material in the packets will be relevant to the current nine (9) weeks’ curriculum and is structured so that the work can be completed individually by the student.
 Assignments will include options for online or paper copy completion.
 Modified packets will be available for those students who receive special education instruction.

-The work in these packets will be completed ONLY if school is cancelled and an AMI Day is declared.
+The work in these packets will be completed ONLY if school is canceled and an AMI Day is declared.

-How will I know if a missed day is an AMI Day or a regular Cancellation Day?
+How will I know if a missed day is an AMI Day or a regular Cancelation Day?

-El Dorado School District will post online via the website (www.eldoradopublicschools.org) and social media (Facebook & Twitter) when school is cancelled and will note whether the day is an AMI Day.
+El Dorado School District will post online via the website (eldoradopublicschools.org) and social media (Facebook & Twitter) when school is canceled and will note whether the day is an AMI Day.

-Additionally, parents can be notified by text message or phone call, using the phone number on file in the school office, when school is cancelled.
-If your phone number has changed since the beginning of school, please contact your school’s attendance secretary to update your information.
+Additionally, parents can be notified by text message, phone call, or email, using the phone number/email address on file in the school office, when school is canceled.
+If your phone number or email address as changed since the beginning of the school year, please contact your school’s attendance secretary to update your information.

-If school is cancelled unexpectedly and not declared an AMI Day, then it will be considered a regular cancellation day and will be made up at a later time.
+If school is canceled unexpectedly and not declared an AMI Day, then it will be considered a regular cancelation day and will be made up at a later time.

-How come we don’t have to make up an AMI Day?
+Why don’t we have to make up an AMI Day?

 Students will complete the work in the AMI packet and return it to their teacher(s) when school resumes.